Trymore Tagwirei

 High-level engagements involving government officials, traditional leaders, and the mining company further strengthened the process.

-This led to Bikita Minerals agreeing to compensate affected households, with proposals currently under review by investors.
+This led to Bikita Minerals agreeing to compensate affected households, with proposals currently under review.

 The report highlights this as a significant shift, noting that families previously labelled as illegal were brought into structured, participatory relocation discussions.